ezwang8/data-sourcing-challenge/README.md

 8. **Open the Notebook:**
    In Jupyter, locate the `retrieve_data.ipynb` file and run the cells for analysis.

+## File Roles
+- **retrieve_data.ipynb:** The main script that performs the analysis.
+It retrieves, processes, and analyzes CME and GST data from NASA's API.
+- **.env:** The file that contains the NASA API key, which is required for accessing the API securely.

 ## Steps
 1. **Request CME Data:**
    - Use NASA's DONKI API to request Coronal Mass Ejection (CME) data.